resendest/OPTS_Furniture_Upholstery/README.md

 4. **IMPORTANT:** Copy the **Internal Database URL** from the database info page
    - It will look like: `postgresql://username:password@hostname/database_name/...`
    - **Save this URL!** - you'll need it in the next step
+5. Save this under a project, as you'll need to combine your database and web service in the same project.

 #### Step 4: Deploy the Web Application
 1. In Render dashboard, click **"New +"** → **"Web Service"**